eschill04/bfr-track-trace/README.md

 ### End Notes

-Made October 2024 by Eva Schiller.
+Made October 2024 by Eva Schiller (with help from GenAI).
 Contact me (Eva) with questions!